 Deadlines

-For NRAs to be able to grant derogation requests from 15 May 2019 when the Regulation takes effect, applicant operators should inform their NRAs in advance about their intention to apply for a derogation and should submit their complete application with all the necessary information and data at least one month before 15 May 2019.
-This should provide the NRA with enough time to properly evaluate any derogation application.
-If an operator submits its derogation application later than 15 April 2019, or if the application is incomplete, the NRA cannot be expected to provide a reply to the applying operator or issue a decision, if required, before 15 May 2019.
-The minimum deadline of one month to evaluate the application should also apply for applications received after 15 May 2019.
+For NRAs to be able to grant derogation requests, applicant operators should inform their NRAs in advance about their intention to apply for a derogation and should submit their complete application with all the necessary information and data.
+NRAs will have a minimum deadline of one month to evaluate the application.

 The derogation to exceed the maximum caps should be granted for a period of 12 months.
 In order for their derogation authorisation to be renewed after that period, the operator must update all the necessary information and submit it to the NRA, taking into account that NRAs should have at least one month to evaluate the application for the renewal of the existing derogation.